 This Waldorf Astoria resort is a sought-after property in the points and miles community.
 It also can be hard to book.
 That is because the points pricing can vary and finding standard award availability can be difficult.
 The standard award rate here is 120,000 Hilton points.
 You can use Hilton’s free night certificates for standard award nights.

-I earned my certificates via my American Express Hilton Aspire card and my American Express Hilton Surpass card.
-For my three-night stay, I used two certificates and 120,000 in points.
+I have enjoyed two different three-night stays here.
+For my first three-night stay, I used two certificates and 120,000 Hilton points.
 The cash rate for this stay would have been over $4,300 and often is above $5,000 when including taxes and fees.
 For my second stay, I used only free night certificates.
 I recommend using Hilton's flexible date calendar search to find availability.

 One thing to remember on flexibility: Hilton does not have a reliable IT system to adjust your booking.
 Book for fewer nights initially and add on a night or more if needed.
 You do not want to have to ask Hilton to remove nights from your reservation.
 They may need to cancel and rebook with no guarantee of availability being open.
-You also need to cancel within 14 days of your stay for this resort.
+You also need to cancel within 21 days of your stay for this resort.

 The Waldorf Astoria is located about 45 minutes from the Los Cabos International Airport.
 You can arrange private transportation, which prices will vary.
 The price becomes easier with more travelers, with many offering one price for up to a certain number of passengers.
 The recommended ones I looked started at $75 and went up to $150 round-trip.
 I found that not many providers were doing the shared services and many were private, which may have been a indication of the prices.
 Uber does not operate for pick up at the airport.